s4paneum/zahlenraetsel/README.md

 Install:
 - move to project folder and type ./gradlew installDir in console
-- move into build\install\examples\bin and execute riddle-server.bat and start it
+- move into build\install\examples\bin and start riddle-server.bat
-- execute riddle-client.bat

-Client Command List:
+Riddle Client:
+a client that can generate Riddles and solve Riddles via text input.

+ CommandList:
   - !help
   - !requestRiddle
   - !showRiddle
   - !solveRiddle
   - !setOutput x
   - !stopSolve
   - !bruteRiddle

 Camel Client:
-- moves output files from riddle client and transforms it
-- execute camel-client.bat
+connects to a mqtt server to get Riddles (broker Url has to be set in CamelClient.java!!!) solve the riddle and sends it back to mqtt via camel